youandmedigital/craft-breadcrumb/README.md

 - **customFieldHandleEntryId** `(int, optional, default '0')`: Required for customFieldHandle.

 - **lastSegmentTitle** `(string, optional, default 'null')`: Customise the title in the last segment of the breadcrumb.
-Use this setting in favour of customFieldHandleEntryId and customFieldHandle.
+Use this setting in favour of customFieldHandleEntryId and customFieldHandle. lastSegmentTitle will take priority over customFieldHandle.

 - **limit** `(int, optional, default 'null')`: Limit the amount of crumbs returned in the Breadcrumb array.